 Whilst Andrew had previously shown his paintings in group shows he had never had a solo exhibition until a chance meeting with Nic Corke on a plane to Perugia , Italy, in July 2015 resulted in Andrew's first solo show, Strokes of Colour, at the Corke Gallery in Liverpool during June - July 2017.

-The exhibition was a well received and over 50 paintings were sold.
-Andrew donated his artist's fee of just over £30,000 to the ARNI Institute Charity who had helped Andrew, literally, get back on his feet to get on with his professional life and continue painting.
+The exhibition was a well received, with over 50 paintings sold and Andrew donated his artist's fee of just over £30,000 to the ARNI Institute Charity who had helped him get back on his feet!

-In the autumn of 2017 Andrew was in a joint exhibition with Adrian Hemmings at the Bermondsey Art Project in London which was then followed by another solo show at Trinity Hall in Cambridge.
+In the Autumn of 2017 Andrew was in a joint exhibition with Adrian Hemmings at the Bermondsey Art Project in London and a solo show at Trinity Hall in Cambridge.

 Tel: +44 (0)7773 287827 or email: firstname.lastname@example.org